 Every mechanic in California will tell you that their work is only as good as the tools used to perform it.
 A mechanic’s tools are so essential to their work that the State of California wage laws have special rules governing pay when the tools are not provided by the employer.

-California’s Industrial Welfare Commission (IWC) Order No. 4-2001 (9) (b) states that when tools or equipment are required by the employer or are necessary to the performance of a job, such tools and equipment shall be provided and maintained by the employer unless the employer pays twice the state’s $10.00 minimum wage.
+California’s Industrial Welfare Commission (IWC) Order No. 4-2001 (9) (b) states that when tools or equipment are required by the employer or are necessary to the performance of a job, such tools and equipment shall be provided and maintained by the employer unless the employer pays twice the state’s minimum wage.

-Indeed, some employers try to get around the double minimum wage rule by providing one set of tools for a shop that has a dozen mechanics.
+Indeed, some employers try to get around California’s double-minimum-wage law by providing one set of tools for a shop that has a dozen mechanics.
 However, fortunately for mechanics, providing just one set of tools in a shop with multiple mechanics does not relieve the employer from paying twice the minimum wage.

-If you believe that you are not being properly compensated for your work, it is time to contact a Pasadena employment law attorney at Pimentel Law.
-My Pasadena employment law firm can analyze your situation, determine if a violation has occurred, and tell you about your legal options from there.
-You can start right now with an online case evaluation form.
+If you believe that you are not being properly compensated for your work according to the State of California wage laws as they relate to your work as a mechanic, it is time to contact a Pasadena employment law attorney at Pimentel Law.
+Our Pasadena employment law firm can analyze your situation, determine if a violation has occurred, and explain your legal options.

 We believe that every individual deserves quality representation and access to justice.
 We will therefore work hard to deliver to you personalized and dedicated legal representation from start to finish.